Erica glandulosa subsp. glandulosa

-Erica glandulosa is one of the hardiest and most dependable of the Cape heathers in mild temperate and Mediterranean style gardens.
+Erica glandulosa is one of the hardiest and most dependable of the Cape heaths in mild temperate and Mediterranean style gardens.

 Erica glandulosa is a widespread species and shows considerable variation over its distribution range.
 This has prompted taxonomists to group it into four subspecies.
 Erica glandulosa subsp. glandulosa is the best known and most widely distributed form and has been grown in gardens for many a year.
 It is a sturdy, medium-sized, single- to multi-stemmed, bushy shrub growing up to 1,5 m tall.
 Except for the flowers, it is covered with tiny glandular hairs, which give it a mildly sticky feel.
 The leaves are grouped on short side branches on sturdy stems giving the shrub an overall, thickly leafy appearance.

 The flowers are attractive, curved and tubular, between 18 and 26 mm long.
 They are shiny and semi-translucent, normally pink to orange, but yellow-flowered forms are also found.

 Erica glandulosa subsp. glandulosa is widespread and commonly found in nature reserves and conserved areas along the mountains and coastal plains of the southern and western Eastern Cape and into the Western Cape and is not regarded as threatened.
 It is listed as Least Concern in the Red List.